Support from our Chief, Dr. Daniel Penny

 Echo Boot Camp

-During one of their first weekends here, first year fellows will progress through an intensive echocardiography curriculum designed to immediately improve fundamental imaging technique and understanding.
-During the Echo Boot Camp, fellows will learn from a series of lectures presented by imaging faculty paired with hands-on scanning of volunteer patients guided by faculty and sonographers.
-Participants complete a pre- and post-test to assess progress.
-Having completed the course, fellows report feeling much better equipped to handle clinical responsibilities including echo image acquisition and interpretation.
+During their first weekend here, first year fellows progress through an intensive echocardiography curriculum designed to immediately improve fundamental imaging technique and understanding.
+Fellows learn from a series of lectures presented by imaging faculty paired with hands-on scanning guided by faculty and our fourth-year imaging fellows.
+Participants complete a pre- and post-test to assess progress, and prior year results have demonstrated that fellows feel much better equipped to handle clinical responsibilities following the boot camp.

 Research In Fellowship Training